 Women's Services-Women's Imaging

-We make it easier for women to take care of their diagnostic and imaging needs by offering all of our imaging services under one roof.
-For patient convenience, our women's imaging department is located in the Women's Center on our campus, adjacent to the Emergency Department.
-We provide women with essential diagnostic services in an environment that offers privacy and comfort, away from the hustle and bustle of the busy hospital.
+We’re making things easier for women and their physicians by offering a wide range of imaging services all under one roof.
+We provide essential diagnostic services in an environment that offers privacy and comfort, away from the hustle and bustle of the hospital, in a building adjacent to the Hospital’s Emergency Department.

-We are pleased to announce we are now offering the latest 3-D digital mammography technology at our facility.
+We are now offering the latest 3-D digital mammography technology at our facility.
 3-D mammography is a huge benefit to the community because of its ability to improve accuracy and detection, reduce false positives and detect invasive cancers that are harder to see on traditional 2-D mammograms.
-Please call (910) 577-2690 with questions or learn more here.
+Ask your doctor if you should have a 3-D mammogram or call (910) 577-2690 with questions or learn more here.

 Onslow Supports Annual Screening Mammograms for Women Ages 40-and-Above

-- Every major medical organization with expertise in breast cancer care recommends yearly mammograms beginning at forty, including: American Congress of Obstetricians and Gynecologists, American Cancer Society, American College of Radiology, American Society of Breast Surgeons, American Society of Breast Disease, and Society of Breast Imaging
+- Every major medical organization with expertise in breast cancer care recommends yearly mammograms beginning at forty, including: American Congress of Obstetricians and Gynecologists, American Cancer Society, American College of Radiology, American Society of Breast Disease, and Society of Breast Imaging

 - 1-in-6 breast cancers occur in women 40-49